In this tutorial, I will explain how to install and configure remote desktop on Windows Server without Active Directory environment.

 Custom Remote Desktop Server

-If you want to customize the Remote Desktop server by changing the service counter, I invite you to read this lesson: Customize the server (in French).
+If you want to customize the Remote Desktop server, I invite you to read this lesson: Customize the server (in French).

 Although this solution is not optimal for managing a remote desktop environment, setting up an RDS server is possible and can be used for small structures that do not need more for teleworking for example.